The Awoniyi mistake Cooper must avoid against Crystal Palace

 Nottingham Forest targeted back-to-back victories at the City Ground when they welcomed Thomas Frank’s Bees to Nottinghamshire.
 The West Londoners went into the game without an away victory in 2022-23, a run that had seen them fail to claim maximum points from six matches away from the Gtech Community Stadium.

-That run extended to seven last week, with the eventual 2-2 draw with Forest extending that run.
+That run extended to seven last week, with the eventual 2-2 draw with Forest extending it.

 Despite the home side getting more quality openings from open play than the Bees, the flow of the game meant Frank rued the concession of a late equaliser with his team throwing away their lead with what was effectively the last kick of the game.